Yarr/Yarr/docs/fw_guide.md

 #### Trenz TEF1001

-The Trenz TEF1001 comes in two revisions which can be identified by the label on the card.
+The Trenz TEF1001 comes in three revisions which can be identified by the label on the card.
 Specific information about the cards can be found on their [wiki](https://wiki.trenz-electronic.de/display/PD/TEF1001+TRM).

 ##### TEF1001-01 (revision 1)